Writer, Teacher, Preacher, Guide

 Our founders have been described as leaders with passion who can just as easily teach a class in martial arts as guide someone through a challenging life experience.
 Just as easily lift up a small business with exceptional administration and organizational skills as develop entirely new strategies and protocols for positive growth.
 Multi-talented with an indefatigable passion for improving people and organizations.

-Virginia concurrently serves as the Director of Housing at Selfhelp Community Services, a NYC based non-profit working to keep seniors living independently.
+Virginia concurrently serves as the Director of Housing Services at Selfhelp Community Services, a NYC based non-profit working to keep seniors living independently.